ZbonaL/csci3055u-project-Kotlin/real-app/README.md

 > - The open source Library used is called Klaxon
 > - This project also uses one of the build tools that Kotlin supports

+# The Library Used:
+> - Name: Klaxon
+> - Description: Light-Weight JSON parser for kotlin
+> - Link to the Git Repo: https://github.com/cbeust/klaxon

 ## Build tool:
 > - Gradle is used in this project s